statsig-io/docs/docs/featuregates/create-rule.md

 ![image](https://user-images.githubusercontent.com/1315028/129073615-5450677f-7722-49f5-827b-d21b5711c3e5.png)

-- Select the criteria for identifying the users you want to target:
+- You can select the criteria for identifying your target users in several ways:
-  - You can target users based on common application properties such as the operating system it is running on as shown below
+  - You can target users based on common application properties such as the operating system that the application is running on as shown below

     ![image](https://user-images.githubusercontent.com/1315028/129112226-51978083-d007-4697-88b5-f3a080eabf48.png)